XenonTheInertG/GSI-Workshop/README.md

 # Requirements

-<b>If you want to port & upload GSI directly to your sourceforge project!</b>
+<b>•If you want to port & upload GSI directly to your sourceforge project!</b>

 - A little understanding on how to use ErfanGSIs tool.
 - A SourceForge account and project.
 - A little understanding on how SourceForge works and how to use it with sftp.

-<b>If you want to port & upload GSI to file hosting websites</b>
+<b>•If you want to port & upload GSI to file hosting websites</b>
 - Scroll download & see website variables

-<b>If you want to port & Upload GSI to github releases
+<b>•If you want to port & Upload GSI to github releases
 - PAT(Personal access token)

 # How To Use